ARX-0/HLS-pynq/FIR_11_taps/README.md

-# HLS-pynq
+# HLS-FIR
-this repo gives you a progressive view upon making optimisations on HLS and implementation on the PYNQ-Z2 board
+this repo's file system gives you a progressive view upon making optimisations on HLS and implementation on the PYNQ-Z2 board for the FIR Filter

 ## C simulation result